mark-draghicescu/Self-Driving-Car-Engineer-Nanodegree/dynamic_weather.md

 #### 2. To run dynamic_weather.py

 Open a new terminal and navigate to the directory `./carla/PythonAPI/examples` and run `dynamic_weather.py`.
-It is also possible to adjust the ratio for the weather changes.
+To adjust the ratio for the weather changes, you can include `--speed 1.0` following `dynamic_weather.py` and set the desired value.

 In the terminal:
 ```